KyWa/dotfiles/docs/Create and configure file systems.md

 ## Create and Manage Access Control Lists

-By default, `ext4` and `xfs` support ACL, this means nothing needs to be mounted or flagged a specific way.
+By default `xfs` supports ACL, this means nothing needs to be mounted or flagged a specific way (`ext4` must be mounted with the `acl` flag).
 The command `setfacl` or "set file access control lists" has a few options which will be listed below. `getfacl` will get the file access control lists.

 * `-m` - Modify or Set
 * `u:<user>:<perms>` - Permissions to apply to user